James Saumarez, 1st Baron de Saumarez: Battle of Algeciras and Gut of Gibraltar

-On 30 April, 1802 HMS Ceasar, under his command, made contact with USS Constellation near Gibraltar.
+On 30 April 1802 HMS Caesar, under his command, made contact with USS Constellation near Gibraltar.
 During the Peace of Amiens, 1802–3, Saumarez remained at home with his family in Guernsey, and when war broke out again he was given command of the naval forces defending the Channel Islands.
 He therefore was not present at the 1805 Battle of Trafalgar.
 On 23 April 1804 he was promoted to Rear-Admiral of the White.